pixee/docs/docs/configuring.md

 sidebar_position: 3
 ---

-# Configuring
+# Preferences

-There are two approaches to configuring Pixeebot:

-1. **Target repository configuration:**
+Pixeebot works immediately after installation without any further configuration.
+Yet, Pixeebot exposes preferences for users to tailor its behavior when desirable.

+Users may set Pixeebot preferences at either the organization or repository levels.

+1. **Repository Preferences:**
    Create a `pixeebot.yaml` file in the `.github` directory of the target repository.
-Configurations in the target repository will take precedence over other configurations.
+Preferences in the target repository will take precedence over other preferences.

-2. **Global repository configuration:**
+2. **Organization-Wide preferences:**
    Alternatively, you can create the `pixeebot.yaml` file in the `.github` directory of your `.github` repository.
-This will serve as a global configuration that applies to multiple repositories.
+This will serve as a global preferences that applies to multiple repositories.

 ## Properties